ckaestne/seaibib/README.md

 Cheng, Dawei, Chun Cao, Chang Xu, and Xiaoxing Ma. "[Manifesting bugs in machine learning code: An explorative study with mutation testing](https://ieeexplore.ieee.org/iel7/8424855/8424858/08424982.pdf)."
 In *2018 IEEE International Conference on Software Quality, Reliability and Security (QRS)*, pp. 313-324.
 IEEE, 2018.

 > Using mutation testing to mutate the machine learning code (e.g. SVM) to see how robust the ML implementations are to subtle faults.
 Shows that many mutations to the learning code lead to small degradation of accuracy of the produced models without a crash and that metamorphic testing (as in the paper above) was also not useful to find these kinds of faults.

 ### 2.6.
+Quality Assurance in Production

+*Model accuracy is often not a very useful metric in itself.
+In practice it is important to assess the system with real-world inputs.
+In this context, designing  telemetry, monitoring systems, and running A/B experiments is very common.*

+Bernardi, Lucas, Themistoklis Mavridis, and Pablo Estevez.
+"150 successful machine learning models: 6 lessons learned at Booking.com."
+In Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, pp. 1743-1751.
+2019.

+> Experience report of building various models in a production system, examples of ML-driven products (seems to start with "what could we predict" rather than with "what does this product need").
+Good illustration with concrete examples how model accuracy may not align with business success measures of the product (sales) and some speculation why.
+Strong focus on A/B testing with business metrics rather than model accuracy.

+Tang, Diane, Ashish Agarwal, Deirdre O'Brien, and Mike Meyer. "[Overlapping experiment infrastructure: More, better, faster experimentation](https://dl.acm.org/doi/pdf/10.1145/1835804.1835810)."
+In Proceedings of the 16th ACM SIGKDD international conference on Knowledge discovery and data mining, pp. 17-26.
+2010.

+Bakshy, Eytan, Dean Eckles, and Michael S. Bernstein. "[Designing and deploying online field experiments](https://dl.acm.org/doi/pdf/10.1145/2566486.2567967)."
+In Proceedings of the 23rd international conference on World wide web, pp. 283-292.
+2014.

+> Two papers discussing infrastructure for A/B testing (which is a good foundation and frequently used for testing ML systems in production) at Google and Facebook.
+More focused on infrastructure around it, but useful for getting into a discussion on how to test in production.

+Kohavi, Ron, Diane Tang, and Ya Xu. *Trustworthy Online Controlled Experiments: A Practical Guide to A/B Testing*.
+Cambridge University Press, 2020.

+> Book providing a deep dive into A/B testing, including detailed discussions of statistics.

+### 2.6.
 Other Quality Assurance Work